-You may be worried about how well ethical pensions perform against traditional ones but there’s really no need as ethical investments often outperform their traditional counterparts.
-Ethical funds are believed to be more stable in the long run compared with traditional ones, ensuring your financial investment will benefit from stronger growth in the future.
+You may be worried about how well ethical pensions perform against traditional ones.
+However, there’s really no need as ethical investments often outperform their traditional counterparts.
+Ethical funds are believed to be more stable in the long run compared with traditional ones.
+This ensures that your financial investment will benefit from stronger growth in the future.

 Is your existing pension ethical?

-You may already be in a workplace pension scheme or have a personal pension but do you have any idea how your funds are invested?
-A workplace pension is arranged by your employer and your money is typically invested in a default fund, which is unlikely to focus on ethical investments.
+You may already be in a workplace pension scheme or have a personal pension.
+If so, do you have any idea how your funds are invested?
+A workplace pension is arranged by your employer and your money is typically invested in a default fund.
+This is unlikely to focus on ethical investments.
 Check your pension statement to find out where your money is being invested.
-Workplace pension schemes often have access to other funds so ask your employer if it’s possible to change the fund your money is invested in to a more ethical one.
+Workplace pension schemes often have access to other funds.
+Ask your employer if it’s possible to change the fund your money is invested in to a more ethical one.

 You may be self-employed and have a personal pension but hadn’t previously been aware of the investment strategy used.
 This means you may have unknowingly been supporting companies with a lack of ethical credentials.
 One way to take more control over your money – whether employed or self-employed – is to set up a self-invested personal pension (SIPP).
 This provides you with greater flexibility over your investments as you have complete control of where your money is invested.
-You have access to a much wider range of investment options, including bonds, stocks, funds and other assets, so you can make ethical choices to align with your values.
+You have access to a much wider range of investment options, including bonds, stocks, funds and other assets.
+This allows you to make ethical choices that align with your values.

 Transferring your existing pension